 FOLLOW ME

-Not all my stuff goes on this blog - Give me a follow to see what else I've been up to:
+Not all my stuff goes on this blog - follow me to see what else I've been up to:

 More people enjoying the outdoors is great - but a small minority are leaving rubbish behind.
-No one gets paid to clean up natural beauty spots, (I know I'm mainly preaching to the converted) but please take all your litter home and also don’t scorch the earth with fires & BBQs which takes years to recover.
+No one gets paid to clean up natural beauty spots, so please take all your litter home (and don’t scorch the earth with fires & BBQs which takes years to recover).
 You'll be an absolute outdoors legend if you pick up & dispose of any rubbish you do see from others.
-Finally, when sharing your pics online, please also consider encouraging responsible & sustainable enjoyment of the outdoors too.
+Finally, when sharing your adventures online, please encourage responsible & sustainable enjoyment of the outdoors too.
 We're all influencers to some extent!

 COMMENTS SECTION